ayanshafiqsatti52/TIC-TAC-TOE-/README.md

 Some of the main things I learned were:

-* Building graphical interfaces with Tkinter
+* Building GUI with Tkinter Library
 * Working with buttons, frames, labels, and event-driven programming
+* Using loops to manage an iterative system
 * Implementing game-state management
-* Designing AI using Minimax
+* Designing AI Bot  using Minimax
 * Improving Minimax with Alpha-Beta Pruning
-* Creating and managing persistent save data with JSON
+* Creating and managing save data with JSON
 * Working with images using Pillow
 * Adding music and sound effects with Pygame
 * Building a more complex game mode with Ultimate Tic-Tac-Toe